 - Evidence of possession or contribution to property acquisition

-The typical procedure in family dispute and matrimonial matters follows this framework:
+The typical procedure in family and matrimonial proceedings follows this framework:

 Personal law statutes govern matrimonial matters for different religious communities.
 The Hindu Marriage Act, 1955, applies to Hindus, Buddhists, Jains, and Sikhs, prescribing grounds for divorce under Section 13 including adultery, cruelty, desertion, conversion, mental disorder, venereal disease, renunciation, and presumption of death.